zeeshanali/Online-Help/docs/Install_Guide/ig_ch_15_appC_backup_recovery.md

 ### Chroma Agent Configuration

-The Manager for Lustre\* client agent, called chroma-agent, keeps a set of configuration files in /var/lib/chroma.
+The Intel® Manager for Lustre* software client agent, called chroma-agent, keeps a set of configuration files in /var/lib/chroma.
 It is essential that all files in this directory are saved.
 In addition to SSL authentication keys, the directory contains configuration information pertinent to the